CII HAS LAUNCHEDThe Indian Women Network[IWN] for Career Women, Professional, Faculty and Students who are ambitious, dynamic and focused women !

 “Of course, to reach to that status, the ecosystem will have to create an enabling environment and that is where I feel that Indian Women Network can play an important role in policy advocacy & skill building, so that our nation reaches better global rankings in Gender Parity.”

-– Ms Vanitha Datla, Deputy Chairwoman, IWN Southern Region & Executive Director & CFO, ELICO Ltd
+– Ms Vanitha Datla, Past Chairwoman, IWN Southern Region & Executive Director & CFO, ELICO Ltd

 IWN Regional Secretariat